Cannae (NYSE:CNNE) Sets New 52-Week High at $44.96

-Cannae Holdings, Inc. (NYSE:CNNE)’s stock price reached a new 52-week high during mid-day trading on Wednesday .
-The stock traded as high as $44.96 and last traded at $43.88, with a volume of 452830 shares traded.
-The stock had previously closed at $44.47.
+Shares of Cannae Holdings, Inc. (NYSE:CNNE) hit a new 52-week high on Tuesday .
+The company traded as high as $44.96 and last traded at $44.60, with a volume of 1344 shares changing hands.
+The stock had previously closed at $44.56.

-CNNE has been the subject of several recent research reports.
-Zacks Investment Research upgraded Cannae from a “hold” rating to a “buy” rating and set a $42.00 price target for the company in a research report on Friday, October 30th.
-Oppenheimer began coverage on Cannae in a report on Thursday, November 19th.
-They set an “outperform” rating and a $49.00 target price for the company.
+CNNE has been the topic of a number of recent analyst reports.
+Zacks Investment Research raised Cannae from a “hold” rating to a “buy” rating and set a $42.00 price objective on the stock in a research note on Friday, October 30th.
+Oppenheimer initiated coverage on Cannae in a research note on Thursday, November 19th.
+They issued an “outperform” rating and a $49.00 price objective on the stock.

-A number of hedge funds have recently added to or reduced their stakes in CNNE.
-Strs Ohio increased its stake in Cannae by 5.1% in the third quarter.
-Strs Ohio now owns 34,800 shares of the company’s stock valued at $1,296,000 after acquiring an additional 1,700 shares during the last quarter.
-Pentwater Capital Management LP increased its position in shares of Cannae by 31.4% during the 3rd quarter.
-Pentwater Capital Management LP now owns 41,802 shares of the company’s stock valued at $1,558,000 after purchasing an additional 10,000 shares during the last quarter.
-Brinker Capital Investments LLC purchased a new position in shares of Cannae during the 3rd quarter valued at about $2,240,000.
-Great West Life Assurance Co.
-Can lifted its position in Cannae by 4.7% in the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 34,124 shares of the company’s stock worth $1,272,000 after buying an additional 1,527 shares during the last quarter.
-Finally, Twinbeech Capital LP purchased a new stake in Cannae in the third quarter worth approximately $580,000.
-84.75% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Swiss National Bank grew its holdings in shares of Cannae by 1.0% during the 3rd quarter.
+Swiss National Bank now owns 183,594 shares of the company’s stock worth $6,841,000 after purchasing an additional 1,900 shares in the last quarter.
+Vanguard Group Inc. raised its position in shares of Cannae by 12.9% in the 2nd quarter.
+Vanguard Group Inc. now owns 7,808,750 shares of the company’s stock worth $320,939,000 after acquiring an additional 895,105 shares in the last quarter.
+Alyeska Investment Group L.P. bought a new position in shares of Cannae in the 2nd quarter worth about $15,422,000.
+California Public Employees Retirement System raised its position in shares of Cannae by 7.6% in the 2nd quarter.
+California Public Employees Retirement System now owns 168,915 shares of the company’s stock worth $6,942,000 after acquiring an additional 11,964 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. raised its position in shares of Cannae by 229.4% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 424,251 shares of the company’s stock worth $17,437,000 after acquiring an additional 295,461 shares in the last quarter.
+84.75% of the stock is currently owned by institutional investors.

 About Cannae (NYSE:CNNE)